Myomectomy

 Robotic-assisted and laparoscopic myomectomy benefits and risks

 There is less bleeding during surgery, so patients are less likely to need a blood transfusion.
 It also causes less trauma to the abdominal wall, which lowers the risk of adhesions.
+Incisions are smaller, so the risk of hernia is lower.
 Patients recover faster and with less pain.

 Similar to the abdominal approach, robotic-assisted and laparoscopic procedures require uterine incisions that weaken the myometrium.
-The incisions of the myometrium seen with the abdominal, laparoscopic and robotic approaches to myomectomy can increase the risk of uterine rupture during pregnancy and labor, so women who have had these procedures need C-sections during delivery.
+The incisions of the myometrium seen with the abdominal, laparoscopic and robotic approaches to myomectomy can increase the risk of uterine rupture during pregnancy and labor, so women who have these procedures need C-sections during delivery in future pregnancies.

 Robotic-assisted and laparoscopic myomectomy recovery

 Recovery after minimally invasive myomectomy takes two to three weeks.
 Plan on taking three weeks off work.
-“People tend to be more mobile after a laparoscopic or robotic-assisted myomectomy,” says Vargas.
-“There’s less pain due to the small incisions.
-But you may still feel fatigued as your body heals.”
+Some people may be more mobile after a laparoscopic or robotic-assisted myomectomy, because there is less pain from the small incisions.
+But you may still feel fatigued as your body heals.

 Hysteroscopic myomectomy